 As the UK’s first allergy-friendly, vegan baby food brand, the strength of Munch Free's ethos, products and vision has already led to its launch in Whole Foods shops across the UK, while its values further extend to an online platform of support for the wider parenting community.

-We chatted to Nessa about the highlights of teaching at LCC, her journey so far as an entrepreneur, and the importance of mentorship in encouraging diversity across the creative industries.
+We chatted to Nessa about the highlights of her work at LCC, her journey so far as an entrepreneur, and the importance of mentorship in encouraging diversity across the creative industries.

 "Combining the practice of media production and helping others"